catamphetamine/read-excel-file/README.md

 })
 ```

-If no `type` is specified then the cell value is returned "as is".
+If no `type` is specified then the cell value is returned "as is": as a string, number, date or boolean.

 There are also some additional exported `type`s available: